gepetoai/chat_with_Marcus_Aurelius/README.md

 7. Send to user

 # Run Commands
+1. in Terminal: source env/bin/activate
-1. in Terminal: pip install -r requirements.txt
+2. in Terminal: pip install -r requirements.txt
-2. in Terminal: export OPENAI_API_KEY=="YOUR_API_KEY"
+3. in Terminal: export OPENAI_API_KEY=="YOUR_API_KEY"
-3. in Terminal: python3 visit_the_palace.py
+4. in Terminal: python3 visit_the_palace.py
-3. chat with Marcus Aurelius, greatest emperor of Rome
+5. chat with Marcus Aurelius, greatest emperor of Rome